incognitoCodes/AI-ML-solution-services-workshop/.ipynb_checkpoints/README-checkpoint.md

 ### Prerequisites
-- Basic knowledge of AWS AI services
+- Basic knowledge of AWS services
 - Attended the AI Services for EdTech webinar
-- A computer microphone
 - Chrome or FireFox browser